 In Lesson 4, Ed's class determines their project goals and action plan.
-PLEASE SEE Battery Recycling portfolio page 1.
-The class wants to inform the community of the impact of the habitat loss on the ecosystem and build awareness for stopping things like pollution that are contributing to the loss of habitat.
+Please see Recycling Batteries portfolio page1.
+The class wants to inform the community of the impact of the pollution on the ecosystem and build awareness for stopping the pollution.

 In Lesson 5 and 6 students combine their science process, math, and language skills as they investigate their selected project through research and experimentation.
 Ed's class used the library, Internet and local environmental agencies to determine the impact.
-Students worked with the local water agency to collect data on water quality.
+Students worked with the local park and recreation department to collect data on plant species.
 The students charted and graphed the data, comparing it with other data released by the agency.
-PLEASE SEE Battery Recycling portfolio page 15.
+Please see Recycling Batteries portfolio page 15.

-The class invited a local environmental agency to share their work in trying to stop the dumping of used motor oil into the ecosystem and restore the wetlands.
-They even had a councilman explain how the city council was trying to stop the dumping of used motor oil to protect the wetlands.
-PLEASE SEE Our Starfish portfolio page 6.
+The class invited a local environmental agency to share their work in trying stopping the loss of local habitat area and restoring the wetlands.
+They even had a councilman explain how the city council was trying to stop the development of a new business park to protect local ecosystems.
+Please see Our Starfish portfolio page 6.